 Nathan’s Department Store

-During the month of May, Rosenberg Library remembers the iconic Nathan’s department store in Galveston.
+During the month of March, Rosenberg Library remembers the iconic Nathan’s department store in Galveston.
 Nathan’s operated on the 2200 block of Post Office Street from the 1920s through the 1970s.

 Nathan’s was founded in 1927 by David (“Dave”) Nathan.
 Nathan was born in Kiev, Russia in 1903 and immigrated to the United States as a young child.
 His family settled in Galveston in 1906, and Nathan became interested in the retail industry at an early age.
 He opened his first clothing store, The Grand Leader, at 315 Tremont Street in 1922.